"A CANBERRA BOY IN LORD HOWE ISLAND"

 They were a cheery lot on the bus.
 I first spoke to a nice friendly and noisy couple sitting behind me named Jim and Sue who I had met the night before.
 They were from Adelaide but originally from Pommieland.
 Jim, a 67 year old builder, spoke with a strong Manchester accent and Sue was originally from somewhere in the south of England.

-After looking at the rest of the busload I was to find that despite the fact that I was only weeks away from my 62nd birthday at the time, I was the youngest person on the tour other than Peter, the driver.
+After looking at the rest of the busload I was to find that despite the fact that I was only weeks away from my 62nd birthday (It was early September of 2014) at the time, I was the youngest person on the tour other than Peter, the driver.

 I did not go up LHI's highest peak, Mt Gower, as going up there without an escort is prohibited and I prefer to do that sort of thing by myself.